ai/evolu-lang/README.md

 ### Conditions

 There is special command type – *condition*.
-If all conditions in rule is true, rule’s commands will be execute.
+If all conditions in a rule are true, the rule’s commands will execute.

-If rule doesn’t have any conditions it will be run once at start as constructor.
+If a rule doesn’t have any conditions it will run once at start as constructor.

 ### Standard Commands Pack

-You can create you own language with Evolu, but for common tasks Evolu has standard commands pack to create Turing completeness languages.
+You can create your own language with Evolu, but for common tasks Evolu has the standard commands pack to create Turing completeness languages.

 Conditions:

-* `if_signal` will be true, when program will receive input signal (it name will be taken from parameter).
-If rule contain several this conditions with different signals, all `if_signal` conditions will be true by any of this signals (because, program may receive only one signal at one moment).
+* `if_signal` will be true, when program receives input signal (its name will be taken from parameter).
+If the rule contains several these conditions with different signals, all `if_signal` conditions will be true by any of these signals (because, program may receive only one signal at a moment).
-* `if_var_more_0` will be true if variable (it name will be taken from condition parameter) will be more, that zero.
+* `if_var_more_0` will be true if variable (its name will be taken from condition parameter) will be more, than zero.

 Commands:

-* `send_signal` will send output signal (it name will be taken from parameter).
+* `send_signal` will send output signal (its name will be taken from parameter).
 * `var_up` will increase variable from parameter.
 * `var_down` will decrease variable from parameter.

-Developer must define, what input and output signals will be in language, but variables can be added dynamically by mutation.
+The developer must define, what input and output signals will be in the language, but variables can be added dynamically by mutation.